How to Use AI to Draft a PPT Outline: One Message, 10 Slides, Speaker-Ready

 • Speaker notes that just repeat the bullet.
 Notes should expand or anchor, not echo

 • Letting AI design the visuals in words (“a clean modern infographic”).
-That’s a design hand-off, not an outline
+That is a design hand-off, not an outline

 FAQ

 • 15 minutes: how many slides?
 5-7.
-Each slide gets ~2 minutes including questions.
+Each slide gets roughly 2 minutes including questions.
+The prompt’s slide count = time / 3 rule lands you here automatically.

 • Should AI write the speaker notes too?
 Yes, but cut them down.
-AI tends to be verbose; you sound natural at 30 words per slide, not 80.
+AI tends to be verbose; you sound natural at about 30 words per slide, not 80.
+Claude is the least chatty of the three models above.

 • What about appendix slides?
 Useful for Q&A. Ask AI for 3 appendix slides covering “the questions you’ll get.”